Perception is a powerful force shaping our understanding of the world.

 Seeing is believing.
 To some extent, that’s true: Our eyes allow us to see what’s around us, helping us navigate our world.

 Choose to feel good regardless of outside circumstances.
-The truth is that external events do not affect how you feel.
-Our awareness of outside situations causes us to feel a certain way.
+External events do not affect how you feel; our awareness of outside situations causes us to feel a certain way.

 And more importantly, it is our belief about what something means and our internal labeling of it as good or bad.